Eric McWoods

-Eric McWoods (born October 21, 1995) is an American professional soccer player who plays as a forward for League of Ireland Premier Division club Finn Harps.
+Eric McWoods (born October 21, 1995) is an American professional soccer player who plays as a forward for NIFL Premiership club Cliftonville.

 Early years

 A St. Louis native, McWoods began playing soccer at the age of eight after his parents refused to let him play American football.
 He played at Kirkwood High School for four years, where he set school records for goals scored in a game (5), season (40) and career (87).
 His senior year, he was named an All-American and the NHSCAA Missouri State Offensive Player of Year.
 He also played basketball and ran track and field.

 Club career

 Narva Trans

 McWoods signed for Narva Trans in January 2019.
 In his first season, he helped to win the Estonian Cup for the 2018–19 edition.
 He scored a hat-trick on July 21, 2019, against Tulevik in a 3–2 home win.
 His form in July continued and he ended up becoming the Player of the Month for July of the 2019 Meistriliiga season.
 In winning the Estonian Cup, McWoods and Narva qualified for the 2019–20 UEFA Europa League.
 They played in the first qualifying round and were drawn against Budućnost of Montenegro.
 Over the two-leg affair, Narva was beaten by an aggregate score of 6–1.